 "Scarring does not allow the gut to function properly," Jain says.
 "Narrowing or stenosis in the small intestine or colon can cause obstructive or blockage-type symptoms, which can be painful and require surgical remedy."

 SYMPTOM SPREAD

-Rajeev Jain, MD, lists complications you may develop outside the GI tract.
+develop outside the GI tract.

 - + MOUTH SORES

 - + KIDNEY STONES

 - + SKIN RASHES

-- + JOINT PAINS + OSTEOPOROSIS
+- + JOINT PAINS

-- + RARE IMMUNE DISORDER OF
+- + RARE IMMUNE DISORDER OF THE BILE DUCTS IN THE LIVER

-- THE LIVER
+- + OSTEOPOROSIS

-THE BILE DUCTS IN